Kiyosi Itô

 Kiyosi Itô (伊藤 清, Itō Kiyoshi) was a Japanese mathematician who made fundamental contributions to probability theory, in particular, the theory of stochastic processes.
 He invented the concept of stochastic integral and stochastic differential equation, and is known as the founder of so-called Itô calculus.
+He also pioneered the connections between stochastic calculus and differential geometry, known as stochastic differential geometry.
+He was invited for the International Congress of Mathematicians in Stockholm in 1962.